The Impact of a Barnabas

 A Visionary Life Changer

-He was my first real pastor.
 He was a visionary beyond his years.
 A leader, not a follower.
 The impression he made on my life at a young age would last a lifetime and little did he know, nor I, that God was using him to groom me to be a pastor some thirty years later.
 He lived in what I would call the “golden age” of the organization he was a part of.
-It was a time when diversity of belief was embraced, not ostracized.
-A time when unity about what we believed was valued more than being divisive about what we didn’t agree on.
+He lived in a time when diversity of belief was embraced, not ostracized.
+He lived before the “Joseph Smith books” of the organization he was a part of had been written.
 It was 1976, I was twelve, when my parents left the small church they had attended for years to get me to his church, Calvary Tabernacle.
 My life would never be the same.

 In a moment I went from a church of 50 and a youth group of two or three to a church of nearly a thousand and a youth group of a hundred.
 More importantly, we went from small vision to extra-large vision.
 We went from, what I felt was boring church, to nearly every service being like a major spirit filled event.
 He had all-night concerts with groups from all kinds of organizations and conferences with the best of contemporary speakers of the day from diverse associations.
 He had the best of ministry, powerful worship services, creative children and youth ministries, a radio broadcast, and two traveling and recording groups: the Calvary Four and the Calvary Brass.
 He continually brought in young and creative speakers.
 Just a few I remember were a 21-year-old fiery evangelist named Anthony Mangun, a crazy preacher and magician named Jeff Arnold, and a dynamic young minister by the name of Phil Munsey.
 He also brought in the best of his contemporaries.
 Hearing and seeing these men would be a part of what would lead me to my call to preach the gospel.